Paul Mescal, Xiao Zhan Ace Gucci's Horsebit 1953 Loafer Celebratory Campaign

 — gucci (@gucci) October 15, 2023

-The Gucci Horsebit 1953 loafers are currently listed at USD 920 (nearly THB 33,451) and can be purchased through the brand’s official online store.
+The Gucci Horsebit 1953 loafers are currently listed at USD 920 (nearly HKD 7,195) and can be purchased through the brand’s official online store.

 Dior Men Launches Spring 2024 Campaign With Global Brand Ambassador BTS’ Jimin